Menu

 What Are interrupt_before and interrupt_after?

-When should you use which?
-Here’s a quick comparison:
+When should you use each?
+Here’s the quick guide:

 python